KabraBoja/CoordinatedNavigation/README.md

 - We avoid the view knowing about Domain scope.
 - The coordinator could be in charge of holding a reference to a Presenter or a ViewModel.
 Or even be used as the ObservableObject.
 - Serves as a good abstraction when working with modules/service locators.
+Clients will know about the existance of a ScreenCoordinator only, but not which view/presentation classes are being used.

 ## Next Steps?

 - [x] Upload an example project.
 - [x] Does it makes sense to have a RootView in the Stack?
 Maybe use an Screen coordinator directly.
+- [X] Modal Presentation could also happen from the Stack coordinator.
+- [X] Tree structure representation, supporting custom Screen Coordinators.
+- [ ] Add a proper how to use README section.
+- [ ] Rename Entities to Coordinators.
 - [ ] Try to use any View instead of AnyView.
-- [ ] Add routes and builder pattern (typed navigation).
-- [ ] Modal Presentation could also happen from the Stack coordinator.
 - [ ] Explore if I can merge the Stack with the Sequence.